b1tw0rker/linux/README.md

 ```

-hint: usage / at the end of the url is mandatory. ab will not run without the / - for example: ab -n 1000 https://www.lorem-ipsum.com/
+Hint: usage / at the end of the url is mandatory. ab will not run without the / - for example: ab -n 1000 https://www.lorem-ipsum.com/

 ### Lynis audit tool